celiovjunior/videoteca/README.md

 > Before install the project, make sure you have PHP, Node, GIT and Composer already installed in your computer.

-In your favorite terminal, follow the instructions below:
+In your preferable terminal, follow the instructions below:

 ```bash
 # 1: clone the repository